MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 # Tutorial: Using Kusto Queries Archive

 Let's get started!

-The best way to learn about the Kusto Query Language is to look at some basic queries to get a feel for the language.
+ The best way to learn about the Kusto Query Language (KQL) is by looking at some basic queries to get a feel for the language itself.
 We recommend using a database with some sample data, like [Azura Data Explorer](https://help.kusto.windows.net/Samples).
 The queries that are demonstrated in this tutorial should run on that database.

 Here is an example: The `StormEvents` table in the sample database provides information about storms which occured in the United States.